groupvine/gv-doc/membership/reservedatts.md

 # Reserved Member Attributes

-The following member attributes are reserved (and thus, can't be used to define your custom member attributes).
+Custom member attributes may only consist of alphanumeric and the underscore ('_') character.
+Also, they must avoid the following reserved member attributes.

 Email delivery: